jaeha-choi/Proj_Coconut_Server/Readme.md

 5. Generate an RSA key
     - `openssl genrsa -out server.key 4096`
 6. To generate a self-signed certificate for a testing purpose, using the following command:
    - `openssl req -new -x509 -sha256 -key server.key -out server.crt`
-7. Change the working directory to main directory
+7. Change the working directory back to main installation directory
-    - `cd ../..`
+   - `cd /foo/bar/`
 8. Start the server
    - `./coconut_server *optional_arguments*`

 ## Build